-- First Deliverable (30%) Income Statement Projections (Steps 1 41): Upon completion of the income statement projections with the exception of depreciation and amortization and interest expense, you will submit a copy of your projection model which includes the income statement and assumptions and append it to a written report not to exceed ten pages single spaced.
-The report should briefly introduce the company, its products and/or services, locations, competitive advantages, major customers, major suppliers, senior management, board of directors, auditing firm, and any major changes including acquisitions, divestitures or lawsuits.
-The introductory portion should be no more than one page.
-The balance of the report will include a detailed discussion of and rationale for each assumption in the three scenarios embedded in your forecasts corroborated by historical performance, recent developments and anticipated results. - Second Deliverable (30%) Balance Sheet Projections and Statement of Cash Flows (Steps 42 79): Upon completion of the balance sheet projections and construction of the statement of cash flows, you will submit a copy of your projection model which includes the balance sheet and assumptions and statement of cash flows and append it to a written report not to exceed ten pages single spaced.
-The report will include a detailed discussion of and rationale for each assumption in the three scenarios embedded in your forecasts corroborated by historical performance, recent developments and anticipated results. - Third Deliverable (30%) Summary Statistics and Valuation Analyses: You will submit a copy of the summary statistics, discount cash flow valuation and relative valuation and append it to a written report not to exceed ten pages single spaced.
+Part One (40%): Balance Sheet Projections and Statement of Cash Flows (Steps 42 - 79): Upon completion of the balance sheet projections and construction of the statement of cash flows, will submit a copy of your projection model which includes the balance sheet and assumptions and statement of cash flows and append it to a written report not to exceed eight pages single spaced.
+The report will include a detailed discussion of and rationale for each assumption in the three scenarios embedded in your forecasts corroborated by historical performance, recent developments and anticipated results.
+Finally, you will e-mail the professor your projection model so that he may confirm its stability and that the balance sheet balances.

+Part Two (30%) Summary Statistics and Valuation Analyses: You will submit a copy of the summary statistics, discount cash flow valuation and relative valuation and append it to a written report not to exceed four pages single spaced.
 The report will include a detailed discussion of the operating data with an analysis of the profitability and liquidity of the company and the credit data with an analysis of the capital structure and solvency of the company.
 This section of the report should only contain an analysis under the downside scenario as the goal is to assess the company's ability to generate cash flow and manage leverage in a difficult operating environment.
 The report will also contain a detailed discussion of the equity valuation data with an analysis of the assumptions embedded in the DCF, the equity valuation attained with the DCF versus the multiples and your opinion on the appropriate value of the stock predicated on your qualitative and quantitative analysis.
 The equity valuation section of the report should only contain an analysis under the scenario that you feel is most likely for the company.
-Finally, you will e-mail the professor your projection model so that he may confirm its stability and that the balance sheet balances. - In-Class Presentation (10%) Company Analysis: You will be allotted no more than 10 minutes to present to the class a brief description of your company, an analysis of its profitability, liquidity and solvency statistics, a discussion of the equity valuation attained with the DCF and multiples, and your investment opinion.